snubwoody/agape-rs/README.md

 # Rust graphics library

 I want the ui to be composed of individual special purpose widgets.
 That means a row should be a row and an image should be an image only for example.
 As opposed to html where anything can have any properties.

+I want to write this api in a way that I will switch to webgpu, vulkano or a more feature rich api once I get the basics up and running.
+If that's even a good idea

 ## Goals